mkrd/DictDataBase/README.md

 ```python
 DDB.config.indent = "\t" # Default value
 ```
+Notice: If `DDB.config.use_orjson = True`, then the value can only be 2 (spaces) or 0/None for no indentation.

 ### Sort keys
 Specify if you want the dict keys to be sorted when writing to a file.
 Behaves exactly like `json.dumps(sort_keys=...)`.